-The primary race was so tense at one point that Weaver says the traditional congratulatory call after the South Carolina primary was handled by him and top Clinton aide Huma Abedin instead of the candidates.
+The primary race was so tense at one point that the traditional congratulatory call after the South Carolina primary was handled by him and top Clinton aide Huma Abedin instead of the candidates themselves.

-Weaver recounts that he called Abedin to find out what the best way would be to call Clinton after the election was called later.
-Abedin said that Clinton would likely be traveling and when Weaver insisted, she replied “If it’s okay with you, let’s just count the call we are having right now as the congratulatory call.”
+Weaver recounts that he called Abedin to find out the best way to call Clinton after the election results came in.
+Abedin said Clinton would likely be traveling, and when Weaver insisted, she replied, “If it’s OK with you, let’s just count the call we're having right now as the congratulatory call.”
 She said.
 “And if anyone asks, we will certainly say that Bernie called.”

 FDR’s fifth term?

 Forget Obama’s third term.
-Weaver says one of his biggest strategic regrets was not trying harder to cast Sanders as the heir to Franklin Roosevelt’s Democratic Party in contrast to the more moderate Clinton version.
+Weaver says one of his biggest regrets regarding strategy was not trying harder to cast Sanders as the heir to Franklin Roosevelt’s Democratic Party in contrast to the more moderate Clinton version.

 “What was not sufficiently articulated by us was that in many ways Bernie was running for FDR’s fifth term,” he writes.
 “Bernie Sanders represented a rediscovery of the values of the Democratic Party’s modern roots and an articulation of the unfinished business of the New Deal.
 By contrast, the neoliberals are a recent aberration.”